rsyslog/rsyslog/tools/rscryutil.rst

   is highly insecure.
 However, it can be useful for intial testing steps.
 This option may be removed in the future.

+-a, --algo <algo>
+  Sets the encryption algorightm (cipher) to be used.
+See below for supported algorithms.
+The default is "AES128".

+-m, --mode <mode>
+  Sets the ciphermode to be used.
+See below for supported modes.
+  The default is "CBC".

 OPERATION MODES
 ===============